Alpha110R/WishList/README.md

 # WishList
 A team project from the Integrative Software Engineering course.
-The project is managed in **SCRUM methodology**, divided into several sprints with each sprint lasting two weeks.
+The project is managed in :star:**SCRUM methodology**, divided into several sprints with each sprint lasting two weeks.

-The team includes **7 students**, each with his own specialization, but we all contribute for all the stages of the project and manage the development together through the **Trello** system.
+The team includes :star:**7 students**, each with his own specialization, but we all contribute for all the stages of the project and manage the development together through  :star:**Trello** system.

 The project is called WishList, a system for managing a list of products that the user would like to buy.

-The main emphasis in this project is **IOB - Internet Of Behavior**.
+The main emphasis in this project is :star:**IOB - Internet Of Behavior**.
 Therefore, we would like to collect as much information as possible about the users of the app during use.

 # The project is still in progress and there will be more sprints to come.
 We will build the UI, JUnit5 tests, etc.
-**Backend: Spring, Hibernate, Apache Tomcat, H2 Database, Jackson**
+# :sunglasses: Backend: Spring, Hibernate, Apache Tomcat, H2 Database, Jackson

 The instructions for each sprint and our submission are attached.